omar251/meta-ai-api/README.md

 - **Get Sources**: Get the sources of the information provided by the AI.
 - **Streaming**: Stream the AI's response in real-time or get the final response.
 - **Follow Conversations**: Start a new conversation or follow up on an existing one.
+- **Command Line Interface**: Use Meta AI from the command line with the `meta-ai` CLI tool.
+- **Multiple Interfaces**: Choose between legacy and modern API interfaces.

 ## Usage
 **Download**: